Rounak999/secureme/README.md

 Exploit a vulnerability where:

+- Login as **admin@admin.com** to get the flag
 - A **CSRF token** is generated per account and refreshed on every `/account` page load.
 - The application validates CSRF tokens on all update requests.

 Your goal is to **perform a email change without the user’s consent** while they're logged in.
+A Bot logs in as admin to view all your posts.

 ---